ghoomfrog/universe/computer science/compressed chunk image format.md

 Color depth*          |2b     |<ol start="0"><li>8 bits<li>16 bits<li>24 bits<li>32 bits
-Alpha mode            |1b     |whether there is an alpha channel Palette existence     |1b     |whether a palette is defined Pixel array existence |1b     |whether pixel arrays are defined
+Alpha mode            |1b     |whether there is an alpha channel Palette existence     |1b     |whether a palette is defined Macro existence       |1b     |whether macros are defined

 \* Numbers whose bit count is equal to Color Depth are said to be *color-deep*.